-Save hours of painstaking work by using the Match Color feature to instantly align the look of clips that were shot at different times of day or with different cameras.
-Simply choose the source shot, click your reference shot, and Final Cut Pro intelligently adjusts colours for the best possible match.
-You can also use Match Color with a clip of your favourite movie.
-If you’re looking for a sci-fi grunge or film noir look, find a reference image with the look you want and use it to match colour.
+Save hours of painstaking work by using Match Color to instantly align the look of clips that were shot at different times of day or with different cameras.
+Simply choose the source shot, click your reference shot, and Final Cut Pro intelligently adjusts colors for the best possible match.
+You can also use Match Color with a clip of your favorite movie.
+If you’re looking for a sci-fi grunge or film noir look, find a reference image with the look you want and use it to match color.

-For editors who prefer hands-on control of colour, saturation and exposure, the Color Board can make quick work of common corrections.
-Just add the Color Correction effect to any clip for control over highlights, midtones and shadows.
-You can even adjust the order of colour processing by simply dragging the Color Correction effect in the Inspector.
+For editors who prefer hands-on control of color, saturation, and exposure, the Color Board can make quick work of common corrections.
+Just add the Color Correction effect to any clip for control over highlights, midtones, and shadows.
+You can even adjust the order of color processing by simply dragging the Color Correction effect in the Inspector.

-Monitor your colour and brightness values using the built-in, industry-standard waveform and vectorscope monitors.
+Monitor your color and brightness values using the built-in, industry-standard waveform and vectorscope monitors.
 Final Cut Pro also includes a histogram view commonly found in photo editing programs like Aperture.
-The configurable display lets you show up to four scopes at once with preset horizontal and vertical layouts to maximise screen space.
+The configurable display lets you show up to four scopes at once with preset horizontal and vertical layouts to maximize screen space.

-The customisable Share interface makes it fast and easy to deliver high-quality files from Final Cut Pro.
-Choose from export presets optimised for a wide range of destinations, including iPhone, iPad, Apple TV and the web.
+The customizable Share interface makes it fast and easy to deliver high-quality files from Final Cut Pro.
+Choose from export presets optimized for a wide range of destinations, including iPhone, iPad, Apple TV, and the web.
 Or use Compressor to easily create custom settings that you can access directly in Final Cut Pro or send to another editor.
-It’s easy to export projects, clips or ranges; add chapter markers to your timeline; and even create custom bundles to deliver the same media to multiple destinations in a single step.
+It’s easy to export projects, clips, or ranges; add chapter markers to your timeline; and even create custom bundles to deliver the same media to multiple destinations in a single step.
 Final Cut Pro uses the power of the GPU to accelerate exports in the background, so you can continue editing.

 Media stems export

-Deliver your project as XML for finishing with advanced third-party compositing, audio mixing and colour-grading tools.
-Or send your event as XML to update an asset management system with new media tagged and organised by multiple editors.
+Deliver your project as XML for finishing with advanced third-party compositing, audio mixing, and color grading tools.
+Or send your event as XML to update an asset management system with new media tagged and organized by multiple editors.
 You can even choose to export a specific Metadata View with custom fields that can be read and edited by third-party apps.